Jojs/springrest/docs/AUTH.md

 - Deciding to only using a simple example.
 Will have to look into more elaborate configurations as well as dictionary usage later.

 ## Password Security Beyond Users choice
-The best and strongest password is worth noting if the service provider isn't handling it properly.
+The best and strongest password is worth nothing if the service provider isn't handling it properly.
 It is clear that that a very big responsibility lies with the service provider which have to protect against both online and offline attacks.
 A summary of research (2014) about this can seen here: https://nakedsecurity.sophos.com/2014/10/24/do-we-really-need-strong-passwords/